wp-plugins/kn-mobile-sharebar/readme.txt

 = Installation =

-1. Upload the `kn-mobile-sharebar` folder to the `/wp-content/plugins/` directory
+1. Upload the `kn-mobile-sharebar` folder to the `/wp-content/plugins/` directory.
-2. Activate the WordPress KN Mobile ShareBar plugin through the 'Plugins' menu in WordPress
+2. Activate the KN Mobile ShareBar plugin through the 'Plugins' menu in WordPress.
-3. No configuration needed!
-Just install and try view one of your entry from your website with mobile!
+3. Change KN Mobile Sharebar settings in admin panel and then continue view your site via mobile!

 = Updating =